 Advertising Campaign Pitches Cameras in Supreme Court

-A coalition of media, public interest and open-government organizations on Tuesday launched an unprecedented advertising and petition campaign to persuade the U.S. Supreme Court to open its doors to cameras.
+A coalition of media, public interest and open-government organizations today launched an unprecedented advertising and petition campaign to persuade the U.S. Supreme Court to open its doors to cameras.

 The Coalition for Court Transparency was created to generate momentum for a change in the high court's long-standing resistance toward allowing broadcast access to its proceedings, even as the demands of the Information Age have brought greater transparency to other government institutions.